dorian3343/8Obcy/README.md

 - Enter the project directory
 - Run the command "cd frontend"
 - Run the command "npm install" (this may take a while)
+- Run the test's before the first start by running "run_tests.bat"
-- run the file 'start.bat'
+- Run the file 'start.bat'

 After this you just run the start.bat file to deploy the Application
 ```
+---
 ## Services explained:
 ```
 1. Frontend: